Notice of Privacy Practices

 • to notify people of recalls of products they may be using;

-• to notify the appropriate government authority if we believe a individual has been the victim of abuse, neglect or domestic violence.
+Victims of abuse, neglect, or domestic violence: We may notify the appropriate government authority if we believe an individual has been the victim of abuse, neglect, or domestic violence.
 We will only make this disclosure if you agree or when required or authorized by law.

 • to identify or locate a suspect, fugitive, material witness, or missing person;